rohanrobinson/athena-frontend/AI-ImplementationOutline.md

 * Naive Bayes Implementation based on features

 ### 3. Matching user input to useful quotes.
 a.
-Score quotes on level of relevance to topic category?
+Score quotes on level of relevance to topic category? <br>
 b.
 Score user input on level of relevance to topic category?
 * User feedback